code-pushup/cli/packages/nx-plugin/src/executors/cli/README.md

 # Command Executor

-This executor is used to run the code-pushup CLI autorun command in a Nx workspace.
+This executor is used to run the Code PushUp CLI in an Nx workspace.
-For details on the CLI command read the [CLI autorun documentation](https://github.com/code-pushup/cli/blob/main/packages/cli/README.md#autorun-command).
+For details on the CLI command read the [CLI commands documentation](https://github.com/code-pushup/cli/blob/main/packages/cli/README.md#commands).

 #### @code-pushup/nx-plugin:cli